LuLuEhret/flagADA4life/story_page.markdown

 ## <j>Transformations of cinema gender stereotypes through time</j>
 <!-- ## <j>Let's start our journey back in time : direction the 60's !</j> -->

-What if Madison and Jack were starting off their careers in the 60's ?
-Well, here is a list of actions that Madison and Jack have way more chance to do compare to the others.
+What if Madison and Jake were starting off their careers in the 60's ?
+Well, here is a list of actions that Madison and Jake have way more chance to do compare to the others.

 ...add figure with strerotyped words...

-We observe that ... (text with Madison and Jack)
+We observe that ... (text with Madison and Jake)

 ...add violence and love logistic regression...